Comment le vol de cadavres au Gabon reflète la politique du pays.

 When he was fifteen, the Gabonese Luc Bendza embarked on his life journey to China to

-The image of striker Pierre-Emerick Aubameyang, descending alone from the field, tells the whole story of Gabon's football malaise.
+The image of striker Pierre-Emerick Aubameyang, descending alone from the field after Gabon was knocked out of AFCON 2017 game, tells the whole story of Gabon's malaise.

 The longevity of the Gabonese political system also lies in the many channels of redistribution that connect politicians (known colloquially as “les Grands”) to ordinary citizens.